 Child Endangerment – A California DUI Penalty Enhancement

-Last Thursday in New York, 41 year-old Melonie Lender, a middle school assistant principal, was arrested for DUI.
-Not only was it 6:40 in the morning, but she was on her way to work and had her 10-month old son in the backseat.
-In addition, Lender reportedly has two prior alcohol-related driving convictions.
+Last Thursday in New York, a 41-year-old middle school assistant principal was arrested for DUI.
+Not only was it 6:40 in the morning, but she was on her way to work and had her 10-month-old son in the backseat.
+In addition, the Lender reportedly has two prior alcohol-related driving convictions.

 In California, if you are caught driving under the influence and have a child under the age of 14 in your car, you will likely be charged with Penal Code 273 (a) child endangerment in addition to the underlying DUI.